TradieKM/tdPlaytime/README.md

 For the executable version, follow the provided instructions below.
 If you want to use the open-source version, you will need to run it using Node.js and correctly fill the config file.

+Why use this?
+Resources tend to not work for me when accessing the playersdb.json file outside of the resources folder, this is a way to combat it, use it if you need it.

 ## Table of Contents
 - [Features](#features)
 - [Requirements](#requirements)